tetsuo/Fluture/README.md

 //> 2
 ```

-For comparison, the equivalent with Promises is:
+For comparison, an approximation with Promises is:

 ```js
 Promise.resolve(1)